richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 - Complete the "General settings" form, then click "Continue"

 Complete the "Deployment settings" form, including:
-  - `Create SSIS catalog (SSISDB) hosted by Azure SQL Database server/Managed Instance`: CHECKED since we don't already have an existing SSISDB in Azure SQL
+  - `Create SSIS catalog (SSISDB) hosted by Azure SQL Database server...`: CHECKED since we don't already have an existing SSISDB in Azure SQL
     - What it does: Automatically creates (or configures) an SSISDB database to store and manage your SSIS packages
     - Why you’d want it: If you don’t already have an SSISDB, checking this box ensures you have a centralized repository for deploying and executing packages in the cloud
-    - If you don’t check it: You must have an existing SSISDB in Azure SQL Database or Managed Instance and plan to manage it yourself
+    - If you don’t check it: You must have an existing SSISDB in Azure SQL Database and plan to manage it yourself
   - `Catalog database server endpoint`: Select {Azure SQL Database Server}
-    - What it does: Identifies the Azure SQL Database server or Managed Instance where SSISDB will be hosted (for example, `mydbserver.database.windows.net`)
+    - What it does: Identifies the Azure SQL Database server where SSISDB will be hosted (for example, `mydbserver.database.windows.net`)
   - `Use Microsoft Entra authentication...`: Use System Managed Identity for Data Factory
-    - What it does: Lets you authenticate to Azure SQL Database/Managed Instance using Azure AD credentials instead of SQL credentials
+    - What it does: Lets you authenticate to Azure SQL Database using Azure AD credentials instead of SQL credentials
     - Why you’d want it: Centralizes identity management and may improve security
     - If you don’t enable it: You’ll have to use SQL authentication with the admin username/password
   - `Use dual standby Azure‑SSIS Integration Runtime...`: UNCHECKED since this is only for demonstration